Jack Shoemaker: American Buddhism

-As an editor and publisher Shoemaker has exerted influence on Buddhism in the United States, publishing notable translations of Buddhist sutras and texts, including work by Red Pine, Thomas Cleary, Norman Waddell, and David Hinton.
+As an editor and publisher Shoemaker has exerted influence on Buddhism in the United States, publishing notable translations of Buddhist sutras and texts, including work by Red Pine (author), Thomas Cleary, Norman Waddell, and David Hinton.
 Shoemaker has published in English great Zen masters, including Baisao, Bankei, Bassui, Bodhidharma, Dogen, Hakuin, Muso, Senzaki, and several others.
 Shoemaker first became interested in Zen Buddhism through the work of Gary Snyder and Kenneth Rexroth.
 Shoemaker was a student of Robert Aitken and published several books of Aitken's including Taking the Path of Zen, thought by many to be the best practical introductory guide to the study and practice of Zen.
 Later he co-edited with Aitken's senior Dharma heir, Nelson Foster, The Roaring Stream: A New Zen Reader, an anthology of Zen texts.
 "As a Buddhist, I’m simply a beginner," Shoemaker told an interviewer in 2005.
 "There are many of us trying to discover if there can be an authentic American Buddhism, oriented toward lay practitioners."